Mechanical Engineering (ME)

 Laboratory measurements of devices and systems in thermodynamics and fluid mechanics.
 Physics and operation of temperature, pressure, and flowrate measurement devices, and application of measurement concepts to analyzing the performance of pumps, pipe networks, airfoils, and thermodynamic cycles.

-ME 3320 Strength of Materials (3)
+ME 3320 Mechanics of Materials (3)

 Introduction of stress and strain, stress transformations, analysis of stresses, strain, and deflections in axial members, beams, and torsional shafts.
 Analysis of pressure vessels.